PostHog/posthog.com/contents/careers.md

 # Open Roles

-## Unspecified
+## Open Application

 We take exceptional people when they come along, and we really mean that.
+That's why this is before the list of open roles.

 If you do *not* see a specific role listed, that really doesn't mean we won't have a spot for you.

 We take this applications seriously, and that's why they're listed above our other roles - you won't just end up in a candidate database, we will either hire you, reject you, or give you some insight into when may make more sense to apply.

-## UX Developer/Engineer
+## Front-End Developer

 PostHog is building its first design team.
 We are looking for a proactive, fast, and passionate UX Developer to take our design to a world class level.
 Our product and website went viral with a basic MVP, and we're determined to be best-in-class with our UX.